ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 - : int = 2500
 ```

-The in-browser [TryOCaml](http://try.ocamlpro.com) has a similar interface.
+The in-browser [OCaml Playground](https://ocaml.org/play) has a similar interface.

-The examples in this tutorial can be typed in by hand, or copied into `ocaml`,
+The examples in this tutorial can be typed in by hand or copied into `ocaml`,
-`utop`, or TryOCaml with copy and paste.
+`utop`, or the OCaml Playground with copy and paste.
 Alternatively, we may type into a file
 and load its contents directly with the `#use` directive:

 ```console